joggink/jquerymobiledropdown/readme.md

     autoHide: true, // Hide the ul automatically
     defaultOption: "Go to...", // The default select option
     deviceWidth: 480, // The select will be added for screensizes smaller than this
+    appendTo: '#mycustomloc', // Used to place the drop-down in some location other than where the primary nav exists
     className: 'mobileselect' // The class name applied to the select element });